 If different codes are set on the projector and remote control, there will be no response from the remote control.
-When that happens, switch the code for the remote control again.
+When that happens, a message will display to remind you to switch the code for the remote control.

-Using the remote mouse control
+Using the remote PgUp/PgDn function